ryo33/zenv/README.md

 `--global` or `-g`: global environment **DEFAULT**
 `--local` or `-l`: local environment
 ###[WIP]load
-Activate of Deactivate environments at the same time
+Activate or deactivate environments at the same time
 `$ zenv load NAME...`
 Options:
 Same as `merge`'s